Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Discussion

 \section{Discussion}

-The rolling validation method provides a computationally efficient way for online adaptive regression, with a theoretically justifiable performance guarantee under stability conditions.
-We analyze our method in the regression setting but the method and results can be extended to other nonparametric estimation tasks.
+The rolling validation method provides a computationally efficient procedure for adaptive online regression, with a theoretically justifiable performance guarantee under stability conditions.
+While we analyze our method in the regression setting, it can also be extended to other nonparametric estimation tasks.
 For example, one can replace the squared loss with the ``pinball'' loss

-to perform online adaptive quantile regression.
-In Figure~\ref{fig:quantile regression} we demonstrate the $95\%$ and $5\%$ conditional quantile regression results (using Sieve-SGD).
-The hyperparameter is tuned by weighted RV with rolling weight exponent $\xi = 1$.
+with $\alpha\in (0,1)$ to perform conditional quantile regression.
+In Figure~\ref{fig:quantile regression} we demonstrate the $95\%$ and $5\%$ quantile regression results (using sieve-SGD).
+The hyperparameter is tuned by wRV with $\xi = 1$.
 We also report the probability of the outcome lying between the regression curves.

-So far we have been focusing on the scenario where the data points are generated from an unknown but not varying ``true'' distribution.
-However, the analysis framework presented in this paper can potentially be generalized to allow for time-varying distributions.
-One of the most interesting cases would be the true regression function experiencing certain ``concept-drifts'': they may change abruptly at some time points or gradually over time.
-We expect some variants of the proposed weighted RV method can provide insights and practical tools in tracing the time-varying model selection target.
+So far, we have focused on the scenario where data points are generated from an unknown but static distribution.
+However, the analysis framework presented in this paper can be generalized to accommodate time-varying distributions.
+We are interested in adapting the procedures when $f_0$ experiences abrupt or incremental concept drifts.
+Some variants of the wRV method can provide valuable insights and practical tools for tracking the time-varying model selection target.

+In applications with a large space of hyperparameters or candidate models, the dynamic average method proposed by \cite{fang2023online} may be more efficient in searching the candidate space.
+It would be an interesting future direction to combine our framework with the dynamic averaging scheme and develop theoretically justifiable adaptive model searching methods.